virtual-labs/vlabs-systems/src/hosting-engineer/new-lab-hosting-s3.md

 - College name: The developing institute name in short form as per analytics
 - baseUrl: link to the lab (name format: short form of lab name-developing institute short form.vlabs.ac.in for example lab name is **test lab** developing institute is **IIIT-Hyderabad** so the base url be **tl-iiith.vlabs.ac.in** all the text should be in small letters.
 - introduction: it is available in the github issue created by the developers
+- Objective, Course Alignment, Description, Universities will be mentioned in the github lab hosting issue.
-- experiments: List of all the experiments of the lab will be listed here
+- experiments: List of all the experiments of the lab will be listed here.
+You can use the AI like chatgpt, Gemini etc to generate the experiments in required format.

 ~~~
 [{